dsocek/optimum-habana/examples/stable-diffusion/training/README.md

 We can use the same `dog` dataset for the following examples.

-To launch FLUX.1-dev LoRA training on a single Gaudi card, use:"
+To launch FLUX.1-dev LoRA training on a single Gaudi card, use:
 ```bash
 python train_dreambooth_lora_flux.py \
     --pretrained_model_name_or_path="black-forest-labs/FLUX.1-dev" \